tca2/birdseyevyu/README.md

 #> 8 class discussion? lecture?
 00:04:20:950  0.0274
 ```

-Columns can also be summarized by file:
+Columns of durations can also be summarized by file:

 ``` r
 summarize_column(column = "LogClass_AS_ActivityFormat",